christian-ochei/NeuralEngine/README.md

 ### Contributions

 #### This project is very much open contributions.
-Feel free to report any bugs
+Feel free to report bugs.

 #